Hooked on drugs, flat broke, and the mother of a one-year-old, Christa Lynn Hicks stole a family member’s car.

 “I was severely traumatized,” Christa said.
 She began smoking pot, taking pills and acid, and looking for safety in a dark world.
 “The best thing to do at that age was find guys who wouldn’t sell me — who would let me just be their girlfriend.
 I learned to be very strategic and very dead inside.”

-When she was 18, she met the man who treated her well, but she was so broken inside that she ran from him and started using harder drugs like heroin, crystal meth and cocaine.
-Eventually she went back to him after spending time in California, in a trafficking warehouse for a short time, in jail, in rehabs that never worked, even being homeless for short periods.
+When she was 18, she met the man who he treated her well, but she was so broken inside that she ran from him and started using harder drugs, like heroin, crystal meth and cocaine.
+Eventually she went back to him, after spending time in California, in a trafficking warehouse for a short time, in jail, in rehabs that never worked and even homeless for short periods.

 Their final idea to save her?
 Motherhood.